Chris Orr (American football): New Jersey Generals

 Orr was drafted by the New Jersey Generals in the 21st round of the 2022 USFL draft.
 He was transferred to the team's inactive roster on May 20, 2022, with a knee injury.

 Orr re-signed with the Generals on July 14, 2023.
 The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

 Birmingham Stallions

 On January 5, 2024, Orr was selected by the Birmingham Stallions during the 2024 UFL dispersal draft.
 He was placed on the retired list on March 13.

 Coaching career

 Before Orr was drafted by the New Jersey Generals, he was the Wisconsin Director of Player Development.

 On May 1, 2024, Orr was hired to be the linebackers coach for Jackson State.

 On February 12, 2025, Orr was hired by the Kansas City Chiefs to join their coaching staff as their defensive quality control coach.

 Personal life

 Orr's father is two-time Super Bowl champion and former Washington Redskins tight end Terry Orr.
 His two brothers, Zach and Nick, also played professional football.
-Zach is the defensive coordinator for the Baltimore Ravens.
+Zach was the defensive coordinator for the Baltimore Ravens.